 How we tested

 Over two years, we considered 25 sets of linen sheets using two primary criteria: quality and variety.
 We observantly unboxed each set and made notes, laundered them, made our bed multiple times with each set, and sleep tested our top contenders.
 We noted how they felt to touch, as well as when tossing, sleeping and waking up, and how they felt after laundering and reusing.

 Quality and feel

 - How they feel out of the box: Are they soft or rough?
 Thick or thin?
 Luxurious or flimsy?
 We evaluated the unboxing of each set of sheets on very tactile terms, asking the following questions: How do they feel in your hands?
 Is this a product you’d want to put on your bed, and against your skin?

 - Comfort level: How do they feel to sleep on?
 We made notes on each set of sheets as to whether they were soft, stiff, cool, light, heavy or durable.
 And ultimately, how they affected a night of sleep.

 - How they feel after washing: We evaluated if the sheets softened a great deal after washing and drying, and the wrinkle factor.
-(Note: The wrinkle factor was high for all of them after being dried without ironing.)
+We also measured each flat sheet before and after laundering, noting how much they shrank out of the box.

-- Pill factor after sleeping or washing: We assessed if each set felt durable after multiple washing and drying cycles, and if the sheets began to pill or tear or degrade at all.
+- Pill factor after sleeping or washing: We assessed if each set felt durable after multiple washing and drying cycles, and if the sheets began to pill or degrade.
+We also noted whether any sets were especially linty after a dryer cycle, or on our bed.
 (Note: None of these high-quality brands deteriorated at all during our testing process.)

 - Fit on bed: We made at least one bed with each set of sheets, assessing how well they fit a bed, noting if they were tight or loose, gapping or sagging.